BeamMW/beam-docs/source/index.rst

 .. attention:: In Beam it is not possible to create a transaction unilaterally.
 Both Sender and Receiver have participate in transaction creation.

 To allow Sender and Receiver wallets to create transactions without having to be online at the same time and directly connected to each other, Beam added a module called :ref:`SBBS<sbbs>` that allows wallets to securely communicate using encrypted messages to create a transaction.
-SBBS Addresses are merely merely private / public key pairs used to encrypt and decrypt these messages.
+SBBS Addresses are merely private / public key pairs used to encrypt and decrypt these messages.

 .. important:: SBBS Addresses are not recorded in the blockchain and are not used to control funds